 The exotic theme can be seen throughout the garden with plants chosen from all over the world, to create a feeling of luxuriance and warmth.
 There are many palms, bamboos and exotic foliage plants which provide interest all year round.

 A new guide, Sensory Garden - a discovery of the senses, has been published to promote the garden.
 It includes a self guided walk to follow the route of 24 specific plants chosen for their sensory qualities.
 An audio version is available on request.
 Group visits and short 'walk and talk' guided visits can be arranged by contacting the horticultural development officer.
-You can download the sensory garden leaflet (1 MB) showing plants of interest or get a copy from the Tourist Information Office.
+You can download the sensory garden leaflet (1 MB) showing plants of interest.

 There is a management plan (3 MB) for the Sensory Garden of Reflection for 2013-2017.

 Fareham in Bloom co-ordinators work with us to enhance our local environment.
 This includes working on events at the garden, updating notice boards and helping the grounds maintenance team.
 If you would like to get involved, please contact our Horticultural Development Officer on 01329 236100 or email@example.com.